 How much does PayPal charge for credit card processing?

-Like most credit card processors, PayPal charges a flat percentage rate on transactions, with per-transaction fees for specific payment types.
-The company maintains a few additional fees and optional services that may cost extra, though the basic service is available at no additional cost.
+Like most credit card processors, PayPal charges a flat percentage rate on transactions, along with per-transaction fees for certain payment types.
+The company also offers optional services that can increase your costs, although its core payment-processing tools come with no monthly subscription fee.

 Here’s an overview of PayPal’s processing rates and per-transaction fees:

-Point-of-sale payments: Transactions performed through a PayPal point of sale card reader cost 2.29% plus $0.09 per transaction.
-This rate also applies to QR code transactions.
+Point-of-sale payments: Transactions processed through a PayPal point-of-sale card reader cost 2.29 percent plus $0.09 per transaction.
+This same rate applies to QR code payments processed through PayPal.

-Card-not-present transactions: When a card is manually keyed in with the customer at the point of sale, it costs 3.49% plus $0.49 per transaction.
-This rate also applies to PayPal and Venmo balances.
+Card-not-present transactions: When a card is manually keyed in at the point of sale, the rate is 3.49 percent plus $0.09 per transaction.

-Virtual terminal payments: A virtual terminal allows you to manually enter card payments in a web browser without the customer present.
-PayPal’s virtual terminal costs $30 per month and 3.39% plus $0.29 per transaction.
-When you accept credit cards over the phone, by fax or through the mail, these fees will apply.
+Virtual terminal payments: A virtual terminal lets you manually enter card payments through a web browser when the customer isn’t present.
+PayPal’s virtual terminal costs $30 per month, plus 3.39 percent and $0.49 per transaction.
+When you accept credit cards over the phone, by fax or through the mail, these fees apply.

 If you're debating between Square and PayPal for your payment processing needs, read our detailed Square vs. PayPal comparison to help determine the best solution.